NightRaven-NWNEE/QoF-LB/README.md

 </n>

 #### *NWSync Enabled*
 > ** NOTE: ** A large first time download is required to play here due to the custom content \ resources we are using.
-Its a quarter of the size if you already have the CEP nwsyncd.
+It's roughly a quarter of the size if you already have the CEP nwsyncd.

 </n>